 Step 3 - Following completion of a Phase 1 Preliminary Risk Assessment (Desk Study), a Phase 2 Intrusive Site Investigations may need to be carried out for a new build housing development on contaminated land.
 This will allow the assessor to measure the levels of contamination in the ground and therefore assess the risk to nearby receptors (i.e. residents, water bodies, wildlife etc).
 An Intrusive Site Investigation will generally involve a site visit to take soil samples, assessment of ground conditions, chemical analysis of the samples and analysing results with reference to industry standard screening levels.
 This final step will provide a clear picture of the contamination risk and, therefore, the requirement for any remediation at the proposed residential site.

-Housing Development on Potentially Contaminated Farm Land Case Study
+Can You Build a Housing Development on Potentially Contaminated Farm Land?

 The complex and varied use across the long and narrow site meant that our investigations needed to include a targeted sampling strategy in order to appropriately sample soils on the farm, while avoiding unnecessary costs from excessive sample taking.
 On this farm land our sampling strategy involved a higher sampling density in the areas where more contamination was expected.
 Samples from 0.6m deep were taken, to account for the clearance of the top ~0.5m during site preparation, representing shallow soil at the site which was the area of soil most likely to be contaminated.
 As part of the project, we also created borehole logs to describe the soil types identified in the holes that were dug on site to help assess the contamination pathways that could be present at the site.
 For example, sandy soil will allow vapours to more easily migrate through the soil, while clay soil is more impermeable and will often mitigate the spread of contamination through soil.